 Avenida dos Aliados, 151

-For those who want to have a luxurious hotel experience and at the same time, make the most out of their stay in Porto, the Monumental Palace is the best option.
+For those who want to have a luxurious hotel experience and at the same time, make the most out of their stay in Porto, the Le Monumental Palace Hotel is the best option.
 The hotel is situated in Aliados’ avenue where guests are at walking distance from many must-see things in Porto like Rua Santa Catarina, São Bento station, Torre dos Clérigos and more.

 The 5-star hotel has the original façade of a 1920 neoclassical building that existed there.
 The interior is inspired by the 1930s decor combines Art Deco with Art Nouveau in an elegant way.

 This luxury hotel in Porto is equipped with an interior swimming pool, a sauna, massage services and a tiny gym for those who want to keep in shape during their stay in Porto.